AkashaP/universal-tween-engine/README.md

 Port of Aurelien Ribon's Universal Tween Engine to kotlin.
+Laregly unnecessary as kotlin is interchangeable with Java anyway so I haven't put much care.

 Project has been lightly tested
 (I did this while working on another project because I wanted to break down some of the API)